hashicorp/consul/website/source/docs/agent/options.html.markdown

   nodes are able to self-elect.
 Once there are multiple servers in a datacenter, it is generally a good idea to disable bootstrap mode on all of them.

+* `-statsite` - This flag provides the address of a statsite instance.
+If provided Consul will stream various telemetry information to that instance for aggregation.
+This can be used to capture various runtime information.

 ## Configuration Files

 In addition to the command-line options, configuration can be put into